RananjayBeniwal/RananjayBeniwal/README.md

 ## 🔥 About Me

-- 🎓 Future Computer Science Student
+- 🎓 En route to Computer Science Student
 - 🤖 Interested in AI, Machine Learning & Generative AI
 - 🔐 Exploring Cybersecurity & Ethical Hacking
-- 💻 Love Coding and Problem Solving
+- 💻 Passionate About Coding and Problem Solving
 - 🌱 Continuously Learning New Technologies

 ---